jbmorley/neko/README.md

 Configuration
 -------------

-The Hudson and Jenkins projects to check are specified config.json located in the root, alongside api.wsgi.
+The Hudson and Jenkins projects to check are specified in `config.json` located in the root, alongside `api.wsgi`.
 Individual projects are defined as a list of Hudson or Jenkins build jobs.
 Each job can be tagged with as a build or test job and optional authentication details can be provided.

     {
       "version": 1,